 Free Walking Tour of Dubrovnik, Croatia

-Our free walking tour for Dubrovnik features 19 of the best places to see in the city.
-We include a brief introduction to each sight, a pin-drop of the location and step-by-step walking directions.
+Our free walk for Dubrovnik features 20 of the best places to see.
+We include a brief introduction to each sight, the location for step-by-step walking directions.

-It could take as little as an hour to complete this Dubrovnik walk, but we suggest allowing at least 2.
-At the end of the article, we feature an Old Town Dubrovnik Map of sights.
+It could take as little as an hour to complete this Dubrovnik walk, but we suggest allowing at least 2 to 3 hours to enjoy it at a slower pace.
+Below you will also find an Old Town Dubrovnik Map of sights.

 Old Town Dubrovnik, Croatia History